 So what’s the catch you’re asking yourself?
 Its relatively isolated nature means that there is very little commerce around and it’s also just harder to get to!

-Getting to Manhattan Beach
+How to Get to Manhattan Beach

 - Driving: This is the easiest option, but during the summer (May to September) parking is not allowed on the residential streets, meaning you will have to pay to park in the adjacent parking lot.